 You may list other names, but where the connection of another member of the deputation party is interrupted, the Chair will not ordinarily adjourn the meeting but will have the discretion to do so where considered appropriate.
 Any additional names should be kept to a minimum and should be persons who may genuinely be called to answer questions on matters material to the application.

 If the applicant/agent submits a deputation statement, but they are not called to speak, the statement will be treated as a written submission instead.

 Rules for councillors

 Councillors may also make written submissions to the Committee, though they must follow the same rules as for ordinary members of the public in terms of length and submission by the deadline of 9am the working day before the meeting.

-Ward councillors, Cabinet members, or any other councillor who can demonstrate a planning related interest may also make a deputation to the Committee.
-They do not have to provide a statement in advance, though must inform the clerk by 9am the working day before the meeting they wish to address the Committee on an application.
-This applies to Committee members who are going to stand down from the Committee in order to speak on an application.
+Ward councillors, Cabinet members, or any other councillor who can demonstrate a planning related interest may also ask to make a deputation to the Committee.
+They do not have to provide a statement in advance, though they must inform the clerk by 9am the working day before the meeting that they wish to address the Committee on an application.
+This also applies to Committee members who are going to stand down from the Committee in order to speak on an application.

 Any councillors who do not meet the deadline will not be permitted to speak except in exceptional circumstances.

 Deputations and submissions about applications not on the Committee agenda